SimonPhoenix96/spectral-scribe/README.md

 ## Note

 This extension requires valid API keys for Claude (Anthropic) and Akash AI services to function properly.
+API keys can be securely set and managed through the extension's options page.